madhuramsundararaj/Loan-Analytics/README.md

   - End to end pipeing thinking and not just one tool in isolation
   -  Domain knowledge of BFSI risk workflows
-  -  Ability to translate technical findigns into business perspective
+  -  Ability to translate technical findings into business perspective
   -  ML application beyond standard EDA
-  -  The kidn of output a risk manager or operatins head can act on
+  -  The kind of output a risk manager or operatins head can act on

   ---